Eeew! What is that smell?

-But as great as this place is, the stink bug situation still haunts us.
+Even so, as great as this place is, the stink bug situation still haunts us.
 So much so, that I was sitting at my kitchen table one Saturday just working away on the blog, and I had stink bugs flying over my head, crawling on my leg, and I could hear them hitting the windows behind me.

-But I will say, I haven’t had hardly any stink bugs since that day.
+Still, I will say, I haven’t had hardly any stink bugs since that day.
 Spreading their odor around must have sent a strong message to their buddies that this house was not the place to be.

-So if you are just at your max with stink bugs and totally fed up, I say you just go stink bug ninja on them all and show them whose house this really is!
+If you are just at your max with stink bugs and totally fed up, I say you just go stink bug ninja on them all and show them whose house this really is!
 Hey, it worked for me, and I felt better after I got some aggression out too!

 8. Stink Bug Vacuum